+CHEM3512 FOOD CHEMISTRY II

+Pre-requisites: CHEM2010 + CHEM2011 and CHEM2210 +

+CHEM2211 and Permission of HOD
-CHEM3512 FOOD CHEMISTRY II(3 Credits)Semester 2Level 3 Pre-requisites: CHEM2010 + CHEM2011 and CHEM2210 + CHEM2211 and Permission of HOD Course Content: This course covers the following topics: Enzymes: nomenclature; catalysis; deactivation; applications in food processing; enzymes and health.
-Vitamins and Minerals: water and fat soluble vitamins; bulk and trace minerals; sources, functions and role in health; bioavailability, effects of processing; vitamin and mineral supplementation of foods; toxicity.

-- Pigments and Flavours: natural and artificial colourants, dyes and lakes; flavours and flavourings; chemistry and physiology of taste and saporous substances; flavour enhancement. - Food Additives: classes and applications; safety considerations. - Toxicants and Allergens: sources, properties and chemistry; effects on consumer; effect of processing; measures for elimination or reduction of levels in foods.
+- Enzymes: nomenclature; catalysis; deactivation; applications in food processing; enzymes and health. - Vitamins and Minerals: water and fat soluble vitamins; bulk and trace minerals; sources, functions and role in health; bioavailability, effects of processing; vitamin and mineral supplementation of foods; toxicity. - Pigments and Flavours: natural and artificial colourants, dyes and lakes; flavours and flavourings; chemistry and physiology of taste and saporous substances; flavour enhancement. - Food Additives: classes and applications; safety considerations. - Toxicants and Allergens: sources, properties and chemistry; effects on consumer; effect of processing; measures for elimination or reduction of levels in foods.